Playwrights’ Platform Frequently Asked Questions

 Even though this isn’t directly related to Playwrights’ Platform, this question comes up often enough to deserve a space here.
 There’s no need to register your copyright, although you may wish to do so.
 You automatically hold the copyright over anything you create, whether you register it or not.
-Registration is largely a formality, unless you want to bring suit for someone infringing on your copyright, which we hardly need to worry about.
-The process of registering your copyright is very easy: you get a form, you fill it out, you enclose a couple of copies of the work to be registered, you write a check, and you mail it all to Washington DC; after a while you get a certificate back saying your copyright to the work has been registered.
-At least the forms are easy to get these days; you can just download them.
+Registration is largely a formality, unless you want to a bring a suit for someone infringing on your copyright.
+The process of registering your copyright is pretty easy: just visit the U.S. Copyright Office website, set up an account, and upload your PDF.
+The cost is $35.
+You get an emailed receipt immediately: you will receive your copyright certificate in about 9 months.
 Here’s a FAQ from the copyright office:

 Not to worry.
 Just ask your question via email.
 We’ll respond promptly!
 And we will add your question to our FAQ page if it seems like it’s a question which should be answered on this page.